tom-howard/ros2/docs/com2009/assignment1/part6.md

     ***
     **TERMINAL 2:**
     ```bash
-    cp ~/catkin_ws/src/tuos_ros/tuos_examples/src/colour_search.py ./
+    cp ~/ros2_ws/src/tuos_ros/tuos_examples/scripts/colour_search.py ./
     ```
     ***

-1. You'll need to copy the `tb3.py` module across from the `tuos_examples` package, as this is used by the `colour_search.py` node to make the robot move:

-    ***
-    **TERMINAL 2:**
-    ```bash
-    cp ~/catkin_ws/src/tuos_ros/tuos_examples/src/tb3.py ./
-    ```
-    ***

 1. Open up the `colour_search.py` file in VS Code to view the content.
 Have a look through it and see if you can make sense of how it works.
-The overall structure should be fairly familiar to you by now: we have a Python class structure, a Subscriber with a callback function, a main loop where all the robot control takes place and a lot of the OpenCV tools that you have explored so far in this session.
+The overall structure should be fairly familiar to you by now: we have a Python class structure, a Subscriber with a callback function, a timer with a callback containing all the robot control code, and a lot of the OpenCV tools that you have explored so far in this part of the course.
 Essentially this node functions as follows:
-    1. The robot turns on the spot whilst obtaining images from its camera (by subscribing to the `/camera/rgb/image_raw` topic).
+    1. The robot turns on the spot whilst obtaining images from its camera (by subscribing to the `/camera/image_raw` topic).
     1. Camera images are obtained, cropped, then a threshold is applied to the cropped images to detect the blue pillar in the simulated environment.
     1. If the robot can't see a blue pillar then it turns on the spot **quickly**.
     1. Once detected, the centroid of the blue blob representing the pillar is calculated to obtain its current *location* in the robot's viewpoint.